god233012yamil/ESP32-IoT-Projects/QUEUE_Producer_Consumer_Demo/README.md

 ### Build Errors

 **Problem**: CMake configuration errors
-**Solution**: Ensure ESP-IDF is properly installed and environment is sourced
+**Solution**: Ensure ESP-IDF is properly installed and the environment is sourced

 **Problem**: Compilation errors
 **Solution**: Check that you're using ESP-IDF v4.4 or later

 ### Runtime Issues

-**Problem**: No output on serial monitor
+**Problem**: No output on the serial monitor
 **Solution**:
-- Check the correct serial port is selected
+- Check that the correct serial port is selected
 - Verify baud rate (default 115200)
 - Press the RESET button on your ESP32 board